metaeducation/ren-c/README.md

 needed an existing R3-Alpha executable in order to generate that makefile (as well as other generated supporting C files).
 This process was recently replaced with a Rebol-only building solution (`%rebmake.r`) which requires no other tool, and can spawn compilation processes itself.
-Yet it still can generate GNU makefiles or a Visual Studio Solution if desired.
+Yet it still can generate GNU makefiles or NMAKE files if desired.

 While this process *works*, it introduced considerable complexity...and needs a relatively modern Ren-C build to bootstrap--as opposed to a historical R3-Alpha.
 For the moment,